Well, do you need a bank account?

 If you are an individual that owns a business

 Yes, you most definitely, unequivocally need a bank account.
-This is where your salary will be deposited as long as you own the business.
+This is where your salary will be deposited as long as you own the business and collect a salary.

 If you are individual with a job